-The storm system found on site are made up of a variety of privately owned and MSD owned structures.
-Pipe material generally found onsite are of the RCP type with sizes ranging from 12" to 60".
+The storm water system found on site are made up of a variety of privately owned and MSD owned structures.
+Pipe material generally found onsite are of the reinforced concrete pipe (RCP) type with sizes ranging from 12 to 60-inch diameter.
 A large MSD owned concrete structure is located at the low point in the site and collects all stormwater for the proposed site.
 Two independent pipe networks run north to south located at the toe of the east and west slopes respectively.
 These two runs collect stormwater draining off the slopes and is directed into the large MSD owned concrete structure.
-An MSD owned 60" RCP is located within a 15' wide easement that cuts through the property from the west and heading east and south.
-The 60" storm sewer discharges into the aforementioned MSD owned concrete structure.
+An MSD owned 60-inch diameter RCP is located within a 15' wide easement that cuts through the property from the west and heading east and south.
+The 60-inch diameter storm sewer discharges into the aforementioned MSD owned concrete structure.

 The Franview Plaza drainage area is located near the intersection of Sheridan Road and Telegraph Road.
-This area makes up for 12.71 acres of land where stormwater is collected on the east side of telegraph Road via manholes and 12" RCP.
-Also collected within the commercial site via private storm before outflowing into the MSD owned 60" RCP that crosses under Boundary Road and continues across the expansion area.
-Drainage from the Franview Plaza will need to be conveyed/controlled/managed within the project site.
+This area makes up for 12.71-acres of land where stormwater is collected on the east side of telegraph Road via manholes and 12-inch diameter RCP.
+Also collected within the commercial site via private storm before outflowing into the MSD owned 60-inch diameter RCP that crosses under Boundary Road and continues across the Proposed Action area.
+Drainage from the Franview Plaza will need to be conveyed/controlled/managed within the Proposed Action area.

 The Sylvanwood Terrace Neighborhood drainage area is located north of the Franview Plaza, between Telegraph Road and Boundary Road, and encompasses 6.36 acres.
-Stormwater flows east across the drainage area, where it is collected via 12" RCP.
-It then runs under Boundary Road, where it outlets into the proposed project area into an open channel drainage way.
-This drainage way is approximately 12 feet in width and extends 300 feet into the project area where it is captured via 36" RCP MSD owned storm sewer.
-Drainage from the Sylvanwood Terrace Neighborhood will need to be conveyed/controlled/managed within the project site.
+Stormwater flows east across the drainage area, where it is collected via 12-inch diameter RCP.
+It then runs under Boundary Road, where it then outlets into the Proposed Project Area into an open channel drainage way.
+This drainage way is approximately 12 feet in width and extends 300 feet into the Proposed Action area where it is captured via 36-inch diameter RCP MSD owned storm sewer.
+Drainage from the Sylvanwood Terrace Neighborhood will need to be conveyed/controlled/managed within the Proposed Project area.

-The North Sylvan Springs Park Drainage is 42.98 acres of land that drains directly onto the project area.
+The North Sylvan Springs Park Drainage is 42.98-acres of land that drains directly onto the Proposed Project area.
 This drainage area includes the park area directly to the north of the expansion area up to the intersection of Sherman Avenue and Boundary Road and also includes the neighborhoods to the west of Boundary Road.
 Stormwater enters the site from the north via overland flow, culverts, and MSD owned RCP.
 Drainage from the North Sylvan Springs Park will need to be conveyed/controlled/managed within the project site.

-A Geotechnical Investigation was carried out by Terracon Consultants Inc. in July 2021 where 8 standard penetration borings were conducted at depths ranging from 14.3 feet to 18.5 feet.
+A Geotechnical Investigation was completed by Terracon Consultants Inc. in July 2021 where 8 standard penetration borings were conducted at depths ranging from 14.3 feet to 18.5 feet.
 Subsurface conditions encountered in the borings consisted of topsoil overlaying clay soils generally comprised of traces of sand and limestone fragments in specific areas.
 This soil type is generally classified as hydraulic soil Type D with a poor infiltration rate that are not conducive for infiltration practices.
 Ground water was not encountered during drilling operations.
 Boring B-6 encountered bedrock at a depth of approximately 13.5 feet.